 Electronic and relay components of the engine monitoring circuit are on a circuit board assembly.
-Sensor inputs (Figure 4) are connected by the wiring harness to plug connectors on the board.
+Sensor inputs are connected by the wiring harness to plug connectors on the board.
 The control module shuts down the engine under any of the following conditions.

 - Overcrank Limits engine cranking to 75 seconds.
 If engine fails to start, the module lights a fault lamp and opens the cranking circuit.
 The cycle cranking option allows three 15-second cranking cycles with two 15-second rest periods on the 12-lamp control. - Overspeed Shuts down the engine immediately if overspeed occurs and lights a fault lamp.
-The sensor switch is mounted in the end bell on the generator shaft.
-It is factory adjusted to shut down 60 hertz units at 2100 ± 90 r/min, 50 hertz units at 1850 ± 50 r/min. - Low Oil Pressure Shuts down the engine immediately if oil pressure drops below 14 psi (97 kPa) and lights a fault lamp.
+It is factory adjusted to shut down 60 hertz units at 2100 ± 90 r/min, 50 hertz units at 1850 ± 90 r/min. - Low Oil Pressure Shuts down the engine immediately if oil pressure drops below 14 psi (97 kPa) and lights a fault lamp.
 The fault is time-delayed about 10 seconds following starter disconnect and inhibited during cranking.
 The delay allows oil pressure to rise to normal before the electronic control module monitors this system.